Sissy (film)

-Sissy is a 2022 Australian indie psychological horror film written and directed by Hannah Barlow and Kane Senes and starring Aisha Dee in the title role as Cecilia (aka Sissy), a successful social media influencer who is invited to a bachelorette weekend by her close childhood friend before it turns into a nightmare with Hannah Barlow (who also directed and wrote the film), Emily De Margheriti, Daniel Monks, Yerin Ha, and Lucy Barrett.
+Sissy is a 2022 Australian indie psychological horror film written and directed by Hannah Barlow and Kane Senes and starring Aisha Dee in the title role as Cecilia (aka Sissy), a successful social media influencer who is invited to a bachelorette weekend by her close childhood friend before it turns into a nightmare, costarring Hannah Barlow, Emily De Margheriti, Daniel Monks, Yerin Ha, and Lucy Barrett.

 Plot

 Successful lifestyle vlogger Cecilia reunites with her childhood best friend Emma while shopping at a pharmacy.
 Emma calls Cecilia "Sissy," to Cecilia's chagrin.
 After exchanging contact information, Emma invites Cecilia to her engagement party, and later to her bachelorette party.

 While Cecilia is driving to the bachelorette party with Emma, Emma's fiancée Fran, and Emma's friends Tracey and Jamie, Fran mentions that Cecilia's former school bully Alex Kutis is joining them.
 Cecilia accidentally hits a kangaroo.
 When they all exit the car to inspect it, Cecilia imagines the bloodied, spasming creature as Alex.
 She then runs over the kangaroo's head to put it out of its misery at Fran's insistence.
-Once they arrive at their destination, Cecilia is treated coldly by Alex and ignored by the other guests.
+Once they arrive at their destination, Cecilia is treated coldly by Alex, who belittles her status as an online influencer, and is rudely ignored by the other guests.
 Emma apologizes to Cecilia for Alex's behavior, encouraging them to make amends.

 At a lake the next day, Cecilia overhears Alex, Tracey, and Jamie badmouthing her.
 When Emma angrily storms off, all but Alex follow her.
 Cecilia approaches Alex and attempts to reconcile, but Alex steals her phone and films a video in which she informs Cecilia's followers that Cecilia had once tried to murder her.
-When Alex starts uploading the video, Cecilia strikes her in the head with a rock, seemingly killing her, steals the phone back, and cancels the upload.
+When Alex starts uploading the video, Cecilia bashes her head with a rock, seemingly killing her, retrieves her phone, and cancels the upload.
 It is revealed that when they were children, Alex repetitively taunted Cecilia until the latter struck Alex in the face with a gardening trowel, disfiguring her cheek.

 Cecilia steals Alex's necklace, which matches one Emma also has, before dragging her body into the woods to bury her.
-She begins a livestream, calmly leading her followers in meditation and replanting an uprooted tree on top of Alex's grave.
-Jamie arrives and flees when he sees Alex's body, but Cecilia pushes him over a cliff to his death.
+She begins a livestream, calmly leading her followers in meditation and replanting an uprooted tree on top of the shallow grave.
+Jamie, who relies on a walking stick for mobility, arrives and tries to flee when he sees Alex's body, but Cecilia pushes him over a cliff to his death.
 Emma then falls into a river while searching for Alex.